ratta2ii/react-redux-state-api/README.md

 10:30am | Creating a modal component to display all product details and cart option.

 11:44 | Styling modal in capstone

+1:00pm | Working on capstone modal still.
+Focused on how to display the correct image when someone clicks on a product.